nexusformat/definitions/manual/source/applying-nexus.rst

    NXprocess
    Processed Data

-Data reduction and analysis programs are encouraged to store their results in NeXus data files.
-As far as the necessary, the normal NeXus :index:`hierarchy <hierarchy>` is to be implemented.
-In addition, processed data files must contain a :ref:`NXprocess` group.
-This group, that documents and preserves data provenance, contains the name of the data processing program and the parameters used to run this program in order to achieve the results stored in this entry.
-Multiple processing steps must have a separate entry each.
+Data reduction and analysis programs are encouraged to store their results in NeXus data files, which may be the same file that contains the raw data.
+It is recommended to document the actions taken to generate the processed data in a :ref:`NXprocess` group, which has fields to store the name of the program used, its version number, and the date when it was run.
+If there are multiple processes recorded in the file, the group should also contain a sequence index to specify the order in which they were run.
+NXProcess groups can also contain one or more :ref:`NXparameters` groups to store the parameters used by the program as well as one or more :ref:`NXdata` groups that contain the results of the process.
+This has the advantage of encapsulating all the information required to preserve the provenance of the processed data in a single group.
+However, it is also acceptable to store the resulting data in NXdata group at the same level as the NXprocess group in the NeXus :index:`hierarchy <hierarchy>`.